Skip to content

 Onboarding wizard#

-The onboarding wizard appears the first time you launch Lens Desktop after signing in.
-It guides you through connecting cloud Kubernetes environments, syncing local kubeconfigs, configuring an AI provider for Lens Prism, and enabling the Lens MCP Server.
-The wizard has four steps, shown in a two-panel layout: the left panel lists all four steps with the current one highlighted, and the right panel shows the active step.
-Step progress appears as Steps to start X/4 at the top of the left panel.
+The onboarding wizard appears the first time you launch Lens K8S IDE after signing in.
+It walks you through four steps: connecting cloud Kubernetes environments, syncing local kubeconfigs, selecting an AI tool for Ask AI, and enabling the Lens MCP Server.
+A Steps to start X/4 counter tracks your progress.

-Navigation between steps is done with Next and Back at the bottom of the right panel.
+Move between steps with Next and Back.
 The final step replaces Next with Go to Lens, which closes the wizard.
-Close the wizard at any time by clicking the X in the top-right corner.
+Close the wizard at any time with the X in the top-right corner.

 Tip

-To reopen the wizard later, select Help > Welcome from the top menu to open the Welcome Page, then click Open Onboarding Wizard... under Start.
+To reopen the wizard later, select Help > Welcome, then select Open Onboarding Wizard... under Start.

 Prerequisites#